ropensci-archive/remake-tutorial/README.md

     command: plot_by_country(gapminder, I(countries = c("South Africa", "Morocco", "Algeria", "Nigeria")))
 ```

-Finally we want to create the output which is the hmtl report.
-With `remake` you can define implicit and explicit dependencies.
+Finally we want to create the output which is the html report.
-If your target depends on more than one object, you can list all the dependencies to make sure that the target gets remade every time any of the dependencies changes.

 ```{yaml}
 packages: